 Lamar Hines is the new Chief Technology Officer at Barbarian, a collaborative and creative digital advertising agency providing end-to-end, brand-to-customer marketing services.
 Prior to joining Barbarian, Hines was the Vice President of Technology at R/GA.

-In this episode of Velocitize Talks, Hines shares his thoughts on organizational alignment and how technology continues to change marketing.
+In this episode of Velocitize Talks, Hines shares his thoughts on 5G marketing, organizational alignment and how technology continues to change marketing.

 Level up your brand (1:11)